Nameless9000/CircuitMaker2/README.md

 Once you have set it up and made sure you can reference things correctly you can start.

-To create start a creation you can write something like this:
+To start a creation you can write something like this:
 ```c++
 // include the sdk
 #include "sdk.h"